 There are few things more exciting than selecting a new puppy dog to become a new member of your family.

-However, this is an important decision which should not be taken lightly and should be fully researched.
+However, this is an important decision that should not be taken lightly and should be fully researched.

 Making the wrong decision here can have negative consequences for many years to come.

-Purchasing a puppy based solely on an emotionally based impulse decision is something which should be avoided at all costs.
+Purchasing a puppy based solely on an emotionally based impulse decision is something that should be avoided at all costs.